 In my vast experience of convincing people to do things they're initially sure they don't want to do, I've picked up a trick or two—namely, that no matter how exceptional and transformative your product may be, if your proposal doesn't articulate its value, you might as well fold it into a paper airplane and throw it out a window.

-Impactful proposals require structure, which is where a proposal template comes in.
+Impactful proposals require structure, which is where a business proposal template comes in.
 It's the strategic framework that turns your pitch into the corporate equivalent of standing outside someone's house with a boombox over your head—except instead of blasting Peter Gabriel, you're serenading prospects with solutions to their pain points.

-Here, in a burst of generosity characteristic of neither me nor most of the business industry, I'll share 20 free proposal templates and show you how to use them to showcase your unique offerings.
+Here, in a burst of generosity characteristic of neither me nor most of the business industry, I'll share 23 free proposal templates and show you how to use them to showcase your unique offerings.

 Table of contents:

-What is a proposal?
+What is a business proposal?

-A proposal is a persuasive document used to convince someone to buy into your project, idea, or business opportunity.
+A business proposal is a persuasive document used to convince someone to buy into your project, idea, or business opportunity.
 It outlines what you plan to do, how you plan to do it, when you plan to do it, and how much it will cost.
+A proposal is your opportunity to prove that you understand a potential client's underlying needs and showcase why you're the best choice for the job.
+There are two types of business proposals:

-1. Solicited proposals are submitted in response to a formal client request for proposal (or RFP) and have specific requirements issued by the client.
+Solicited proposals are submitted in response to a formal client request for proposal (or RFP) and have specific requirements issued by the client.

-2. Unsolicited proposals, sometimes called proactive proposals, are offered to a prospect independent of a request, usually following discussions about their business needs.
+Unsolicited proposals, sometimes called proactive proposals, are offered to a prospect independent of a request, usually following discussions about their business needs.

+Proposals come in all shapes and sizes, from a quick email pitch to a 100-page grant proposal with a budget the size of a small country's GDP.
 If responding to an RFP from a big company, you should roll out the red carpet with videos, case studies, client testimonials—the works.
 For a small business owner you've been nurturing for months, a short but compelling proposal focused on key benefits and next steps is likely all you'll need.

 Free business proposal templates for any industry